deepdsl/deepdsl/README.md

 - To run test cases and compiled code for different networks, you also need to:
   - have a [Nvidia CUDA] enabled GPU machine
   - install 8.X version of [CUDA Toolkit 8.0] and [cuDNN 5] libraries
+  - make sure that the cuDNN library is visible for Java.
+    On Windows, the path that contains the `cudnn64_5.dll` has to be added to the `PATH` environment variable.
+    On Linux, the path that contains the ` libcudnn.so.5` has be added to the `LD_LIBRARY_PATH`

 ### Maven Build (Need to be executed the below in the root folder of the project)
 - Windows build: mvn -Pwin64 clean install